-In two studies conducted in the United States with 554 patients with moderate-to-severe SAR who were still symptomatic after a one-week placebo lead-in period.
-Patients were randomized to two weeks of double-blind treatment with azelastine nasal spray, one spray per nostril twice daily, or placebo nasal spray.
-The primary efficacy variable was change from baseline in total nasal symptom score, consisting of sneezing, itchy nose, runny nose, and nasal congestion.
+Two studies were conducted in the United States with 554 patients with moderate-to-severe seasonal allergic rhinitis who were still symptomatic after a one-week placebo lead-in period.
+Patients were randomized to two weeks of double-blind treatment with azelastine nasal spray one spray per nostril twice daily or placebo nasal spray.
+The primary efficacy variable was change from baseline in total nasal symptom score consisting of sneezing, itchy nose, runny nose, and nasal congestion.
 Mean differences in total nasal symptom score between the azelastine and placebo groups were significant in both studies: 2.69 versus 1.31 (p=0.01) in study-1 and 3.68 versus 2.50 (p=0.02) in study-2.